When bloating may be something serious

 Learn about six serious conditions that cause bloating.

 Bloating: It’s that uncomfortable, overly full feeling in your gut caused by too much air or gas.
 Usually, bloating is just an unpleasant sensation that passes over the course of a few hours, often caused by something you ate.
-But it can sometimes be a symptom of a more serious condition.
+Bloating can have many less serious causes, too, from swallowing air to lactose intolerance.

-You should always reach out to your healthcare provider (HCP) if you have stomach pain with your bloating, or if bloating is interfering with your day-to-day activities.
-Meanwhile, here are six times bloating could indicate a serious issue.
+Sometimes, however, bloating can be a symptom of a more serious condition, especially if it occurs with other symptoms.
+You should always reach out to your HCP if you have stomach pain with your bloating, or if bloating is interfering with your day-to-day activities.

 Diverticulitis